DanielLittleFlower/login/README.md

 ## HomePage
 The `HomePage` is displayed after a successful login.
 The screen displays a welcome message to the user.

+## Laravel Login and Registration API
+For the server-side API that handles authentication and registration requests for this mobile application, please refer to the [Laravel Login and Registration API repository](https://github.com/DanielLittleFlower/login-registration-api)

 ### Contributing
 Contributions are welcome!
 If you would like to contribute to this project, please fork the repository and submit a pull request.